joesimop/Tom-s-Big-Sandbox-Bash/README.md

 # Tom's Big Sandbox Bash
 A 68k assembly game complete with physics, collision, haikus, and Tom himself!

-This was a game that I made during my internship at Iron Galaxy Studios.
+This was a game that I made during my internship with Iron Galaxy Studios.
 All systems and concepts were designed by me, for better or worse.
 All teaching _and_ goofing around was done by Tom Carbone.
 All help was from Utasb Das.